 Our joint success over the years in key sectors has enabled our partners to make firmer and more public commitments over time.
 By working at this global scale, we have also attracted more of the supply chain to join these efforts, as the business payoffs of doing so became obvious.

-For this initiative, SFP has set an interim target that, by 2020, 75% of world production in key sectors is – at a minimum – either sustainable or in a formal FIP or AIP making regular, verifiable improvements.
+For this initiative, SFP has set an interim target that, by 2020, 75% of world production in key sectors is – at a minimum – either sustainable (i.e., certified by the MSC program, or green-listed in SFP’s Metrics tool) or making regular, verifiable improvements.